 So, what medicines are dangerous during pregnancy?

-Who decides if medications are safe?
+Who decides if medications are safe for pregnant women?

 First, how do we know what medicines are dangerous during pregnancy?
 The Food and Drug Administration (FDA) reviews clinical studies and other data to approve medications for various uses.
 The FDA will review clinical studies and other evidence to determine whether a pharmaceutical company can fairly market a drug as being safe for use during pregnancy.